Heroes-Global/uber-coding-challenge/README.md

 # Technology stack

+- Language: Python (basic experience)
+- Backend framework: Flask (no experience)
+- Frontend framework: None
 - Map visualization: Google maps (basic experience)
-- Geocoding of addresses: Google geocoding (no experience)
-- Language: Python (basic experience)
-- Framework: Flask (no experience)
+- Database: PostgreSQL (no experience)

 # Design choices

+- I've chosen to jump into the deep end of the pool and use a range of technologies that I haven't used before to write anything production ready (which is also reflected in the experience listed for each technology).
 - Since the focus of this application is on the backend, minimal work has been put into making it compatible with older browser versions and vendors.
 - Likewise, only manual testing has been done of the frontend of the application.
+- The whole backend is implemented using Test-driven development.
+- Used Google geocoding service to obtain coordinates for each movie location.